microsoft/BotBuilder-Samples/samples/csharp_dotnetcore/21.luis-with-appinsights/README.md

 - Use [LUIS][11] to implement core AI capabilities
 - How to use Middleware to log messages to Application Insights
 - How to log LUIS results to Application Insights
-- View metrics using a PowerBI report, Azure Monitor queries or Visual Studio
+- View metrics using PowerBI, Azure Monitor queries or Visual Studio

 ## Prerequisites